SolbiatiAlessandro/hum-quakes/norcia/norcia_seisclip.md

      Implementation Steps (Ordered)

-     1. Enable internet and search for SeisClip GitHub repository
      2. Download SeisClip checkpoint and documentation
      3. Set up Python environment with dependencies
      4. Download INSTANCE waveforms for Norcia region (or use FDSN service)